 • Thaw spinach completely (at room temperature or in the microwave)

-• Using your hands, squeeze out as much of the water as possible
+• Using your hands, squeeze out as much of the water over the sink as possible

 • You can also place thawed spinach in a colander and press out as much of the water as possible

-At this point, the spinach should be nearly dry.
+At this point, the spinach should feel nearly dry.

 If the spinach is still too moist, you may need to add a bit more panko breadcrumbs (or almond flour, for gluten-free diets) before forming into balls.